Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Soft-Min-SNR Loss Weighting

 For $\sigma \ll \gamma$ and $\sigma \gg \gamma$, this matches Min-SNR, while providing a smooth transition between both sections.

 In practice, we also change the hyperparameter $\gamma$ from $\gamma = 5$ to $\gamma = 4$.

 Plotting the resulting loss weight for both min-snr and our soft-min-snr as shown in \cref{fig:min_soft_snr_weighting} shows that our loss weighting is identical to min-snr, except for the transition, where it is significantly smoother.
-An ablation of our soft-min-snr compared to min-snr also shows that our loss weighting scheme leads to an improved FID score (see \cref{tab:loss_weighting_ablation}) for our model.
+An ablation of our soft-min-snr compared to min-snr also shows that our loss weighting scheme leads to an improved FID score for our model, as shown in \cref{tab:additional_ablations}, steps \ablationidrope{} (SNR), \ablationidminsnrfive{} (Min-SNR, $\gamma = 5$), \ablationidminsnrfour{} (Min-SNR, $\gamma = 4$), \ablationidmss{} (Soft-Min-SNR, $\gamma = 4$).